hyspxt/cs-md-notes/README.md

 ### **about the notes**

 I'm taking these notes with [obsidian](https://obsidian.md/).
 If you prefer a FOSS alternative I suggest you [Logseq](https://logseq.com/).
-Unfort
+I tried it some time ago and it's rocks!
+Unluckily, for my purposes I still find Obsidian a bit more complete and tunable.